kbredies/gratopy/doc/source/test_examples.rst

 Test examples
 ==================

-In the following you find a number of references to the additional functions contained in the package.
-These functions serve the double purpose of showing that the package is indeed working as desired (via ``pytest`` or ``nosetests``, see `installation <installation.html>`_), and illustrating to users how to set various parameters of the gratopy toolbox and what their effect are.
+The following documents a number of tests covering essentially all functions and features contained in the package.
+These functions serve the double purpose of showing that the package is indeed working as desired (via ``pytest`` or ``nosetests``, see `installation <installation.html>`_), and illustrating to users how to set various parameters of the gratopy toolbox and what their effect are (cf. the source code for the tests).

 Radon transform